 - Haptic pulses instead of traditional "rumble"

-What follows is a detailed breakdown of the VSC's physical inputs.
+What follows is a detailed breakdown of its physical inputs.

 The A, B, X, and Y buttons follow the physical layout and coloring of the XInput standard seen in devices like the XBox 360 controller.